alejandromartincruz/exceptions2/README.md

-# clases esenciales 2
+# clases esenciales 2 & 3

-The second exercise of the essencial classes section.
+The second and third exercise of the essencial classes section.